umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ### Registering dependencies in a composer

 When working with packages, you do not have access to the `Program.cs` file.
-Instead you can use a [composer](../implementation/composing.md) to register your dependencies.
+Instead, you can use a [composer](../implementation/composing.md) to register your dependencies.

 Below is an example of a composer using the `Services` property of the `IUmbracoBuilder`: